NewAlexandria/learning-economies/presentation-slides.md

 ---

-## Slide 14: Practical Applications for Educators
+# Practical Applications for Educators

 **From Knowledge Transmission to Learning Economy Architecture**